bmeulebroeck/pandas-challenge/README.md

 # Heroes of Pymoli
 I chose the Heroes of Pymoli exercise after reading the descriptions.
 It caught my interest more than the school data.
 My notebook for submission is "HeroesOfPymoli_PurchasingDataInsights.ipynb"

+# Three Observable Trends from the exercise:
+1. The player population in this dataset is mostly male (84.03%)
+2. Males account for the majority of purchases ($1,967.64 out of $2,379.77 total).
+However Females spend more per person than males ($4.47 vs. $4.07)
+3. Nearly 77% of the players in this set are between the ages of 15-29, and they account for 76% of the purchase value.

 # Starting Out
 Building the initial data frame and finding the total unique players was very straight-forward and I was able to generate that pretty quickly.
 For the 'Purchasing Analysis (Total)' I referred back to the class activities and was able to pull out enough examples to get me started, then just worked on fine-tuning.